pablocast/gbb-ai-foundry-workflows-dotnet/README.md

 1. User selects a service from their favorites
 2. System retrieves account balance
+3. System retrieves latest bill amount
-3. User confirms payment amount
+4. User confirms payment
 4. Payment is executed
 5. Receipt is displayed